gramineproject/examples/pytorch/README.md

 # PyTorch

-This directory contains steps and artifacts to run a PyTorch sample workload on Graphene.
+This directory contains steps and artifacts to run a PyTorch sample workload on Gramine.
 Specifically, this example uses a pre-trained model for image classification.

 The workload reads an image from a file on disk `input.jpg` and runs the